 Volunteer Research Assistantships

 The ability to evaluate the reliability and validity of psychological information in places like journals, magazines and newspapers is critical to functioning in today’s community.
 Whether these communities are scientific or every day, being able to discern science from fiction is critical in effective and timely delivery of accurate information and treatment of human behavior.
-This is one of the core principles of the Drexel psychology program.
+This is one of the core principles of the Drexel Psychological and Brain Sciences program.

 While classroom instruction provides basic knowledge about research with human subjects, knowledge in action is equally important.
 To that end, we encourage students to volunteer to help on research projects in the labs of our faculty.
 Being part of a research team provides students with close-up, hands-on experience in how collaborative research is conducted and what goes into producing a finished, published document.
 Importantly, it also provides opportunities to sharpen students’ critical thinking and research skills, which are useful in all domains of life.